This post may contain affiliate links. Read my full disclosure here

 Having used food stamp benefits and WIC I personally understand the struggle of trying to make a grocery budget stretch.
 It makes life a little easier when you would otherwise have no money for food.
 Stretching your food stamps to last all month is no picnic either!

 Being able to count on this small amount of financial help every month really does make a difference in managing your money and monthly budgets.

-Getting discounts with EBT cards, or freebies with WIC can help to stretch your already thin budgets and give you more social life, motivation, or time to focus on paying off debt or enjoying your kids while they’re little.
+Getting discounts with EBT cards, or free stuff with WIC can help to stretch your already thin budgets and give you more social life, motivation, or time to focus on paying off debt or enjoying time with your kids while they’re little.

 Unfortunately, not everyone receiving these benefits are informed of the extra benefits that it entitles them to.
 So besides helping you to cut costs on your groceries, by not needing to pay out of pocket- I’m going to share other awesome ways your low-income status can be used to help cut costs on other purchases.